 Welcome

-The kykNET Silwerskerm Film Festival is an esteemed South African and Afrikaans film and content festival that has nurtured, developed and empowered the local industry for the past 12 years.
-It has proven to be a seminal platform for seasoned and emerging filmmakers alike.
-Alongside the world or South African premieres of the latest feature films, the Silwerskerm Festival showcases the work of young talent with a diverse series of short films produced with the festival’s financial backing and mentorship.
-The packed festival line-up includes panel discussions, workshops and industry-focused master classes presented by renowned local and international experts.
-The coveted Silwerskerm Awards for Film and Television honours outstanding achievements.
-Two new festival initiatives in 2024, are the Shotgun Shorts and the expansion of Silwermark.
-The Shotgun Shorts are short films by seasoned filmmakers aiming to move audiences and inspire upcoming talent.
-The Silwermark provides the opportunity for in-person pitching sessions at the festival in a variety of Afrikaans content categories for both kykNET and Showmax.
-Since the beginning of human history, stories have been crucial for sense-making.
-And the Silwerskerm Festival in Camps Bay is all about embracing and celebrating original South African stories.
+The kykNET Silwerskerm Festival is an internationally recognised South African and Afrikaans film and content festival that has supported, empowered and developed the local industry for the past 13 years.
+The festival has proven to be an important platform for both established and emerging filmmakers.
+Alongside South African or world premieres of the latest feature films, the Silwerskerm Festival showcases the work of young talent in a diverse range of short films produced with the festival’s financial support and mentorship.
+The packed festival programme includes panel discussions, workshops and industry-focused masterclasses presented by renowned local and international experts.
+The prestigious Silwerskerm Awards for Film and Television honour the best work that debuted at the festival, as well as outstanding achievements in television broadcast on kykNET channels over the past year.

-• The growth of the South African film and TV industry
+• Expanding the South African film and TV industry

 • Audience development